Last update: 16th April 2018

 Broadway Gaming is another Microgaming powered hybrid network – the sites, which include Butlers Bingo, retain access to all the main network rooms and promotions but there are also two exclusive rooms that run across all Broadway Gaming sites.

-The other Jumpman powered network, Wheel of Slots, is – just as you’d expect from the name – very much geared towards slots play.
-Instead of a bingo bonus, whenever you deposit you receive between 5 and 500 free spins on one of 3 Eyecon slots one of which is Fluffy Favourites (or sometimes, free bingo tickets to a £50 jackpot game).
+The other Jumpman powered network, Wheel of Slots, is – just as you’d expect from the name – also very much geared towards slots play.
+Instead of a bingo bonus, whenever you deposit you get the chance to win between 5 and 500 free spins on one of 3 Pariplay slots (but a win is not guaranteed).
 This sounds great if you like slots, but the winnings from the free spins are subject to quite a high wagering requirement.

-The Bede Gaming network sites all join together several times each day, for Big Link Bingo and other games including a weekly jackpot.
+The Bede Gaming network sites are all on the IPS (Intellectual Property and Software) network (which is owned by casino giant LeoVegas) .
 The software is very easy to use and deserves to be more popular than it is.
 Again, there is no opportunity here to win any life changing amounts playing bingo as the prizes, like the network itself, are relatively small.
 Another negative point is that there is not much in the way of bingo promotions.
 They do, however, seem to give out a lot of deposit bonuses, especially slots bonuses.

-The Live Bingo Network sites are all almost exactly the same as each other.
+The Cozy bingo sites on the Live Bingo Network are all almost exactly the same as each other.
 They all have exactly the same promotions (almost all of which are open to frequent/recent depositors only) and the same bingo rooms with the same chat.
-Negative points also include the lack of penny bingo, the lack of prebuy when playing with bingo bonus and reported problems cashing out if you have accounts at multiple sites.
-Free bingo is available but only in the form of 50 ball.
-The big thing this network has going for it is the enormous welcome bonuses on offer, but as of Spring 2017 they have introduced a cap on what can be won from a deposit bonus.
+Negative points also include the lack of prebuy when playing with bingo bonus and reported problems cashing out if you have accounts at multiple sites.
+Free bingo is available but only for newbies.

-Basically this is a carbon copy of the Live Bingo Network with exactly the same configuration of bingo rooms, most of the same promotions and, at least some of the time, shared liquidity with the other network.
+The Best Bingo Network is basically a carbon copy of the Live Bingo Network with exactly the same configuration of bingo rooms, most of the same promotions and, at least some of the time, shared liquidity with the other network.
 The only real difference is in the welcome offer.

 The Lucky Duck Network is Cozy powered and owned by Game Village and at the moment it is quite small.
 Game Village used to have proprietary software (they went on to Cozy for reasons to do with licensing and the desire to offer a mobile service) and were well known for their sense of community.
 They still have a forum and apparently still organise player meet-ups.
-Unlike the other Cozy networks they do have some penny bingo available.
+They have some bingo rooms in common with the other Cozy networks plus some exclusive.
 They also run a lot of promotions but many of them are so complicated as to be almost incomprehensible and/or require a manual claim to be made.

 8 Ball’s Cozy powered sites on the Live Bingo Network form a sub network in the same way as the ones on the Dragonfish network do, but to a lesser extent.
 They are also excluded from some of the network promotions and bonuses but have their own (usually better) shared promotions to compensate.

-The Gamesys network only includes a few sites but one of them is really big, so they are able to run Super Links games with very substantial prizes, in much the same way as Virtue Fusion does.
-One advantage that they have over Virtue Fusion is more flexibility with bonuses and often a higher maximum – so when a Virtue Fusion site advertises deposit £10, play with £30 they mean just that, whereas a similar looking offer at a Gamesys site may allow you to deposit as much as £100 to get a £200 bonus.
-Gamesys bonuses are also unlike those at all other networks because they can be spent on bingo, slots, casino games or any combination thereof (although slots play only contributes at 10% to the wagering requirement).
-The other thing that Gamesys does very well is prize draw promotions; these run frequently, the prizes are generally very worthwhile and the usual restriction to one entry per player per day means that regular players have just as much opportunity to win as high rollers do.
+The Gamesys network only includes a few sites but one of them is really big, so they are able to run Super Links games with very substantial prizes, in much the same way as Virtue Fusion does, and they also have extensive pre-buy facilities.
+What Gamesys does particularly well is prize draw promotions; these run frequently, the prizes are generally very worthwhile and the usual restriction to one entry per player per day means that regular players have just as much opportunity to win as high rollers do.

 This network is now defunct.

 The Daub Alderney network – including Kitty Bingo is quite small so there is no problem with rooms being too busy, and it is very clear which rooms are and are not linked with other sites.
-Daub give out lots of bonuses and free spins; quite a few of their rooms are cash only though and should you get to the state where there is no cash left in your account, you won’t be able to win more than £50.
+Daub give out lots of bonuses and free spins; quite a few of their rooms are cash only though.

 This network runs at Unibet owned sites including Bingo.com which are really slots sites with bingo rather than bingo sites as such (the welcome offers are all geared towards slots).
-Nevertheless it has several busy bingo rooms (with some rather large jackpots) and frequent bingo promotions, including bingo tournaments where points are given for line and FH wins.
+Nevertheless it has several busy bingo rooms (with some rather large jackpots), pre-buy up to a week ahead and frequent bingo promotions, including bingo tournaments where points are given for line and FH wins.
 Another plus point is that the Relax sites run slots tournaments where the aim is not to spend more money than anyone else, but to get the biggest percentage win in a set number of rounds (usually 20 but occasionally just 1).